EmilyEmmi/MarioHunt/README.md

 /mh timeneeded [NUM] - Sets time runners need to stay in a course in seconds.
 Note that time is also cut based on existing stars in the level (1:30 for each star)

+/mh starsneeded [NUM] - For Star Mode, sets amount of stars runners need to get to leave a course.

 /mh starrun [INT] - Sets number of stars runners need to collect total.
 Changing this opens doors, disables infinite stairs, etc.

 *** /mh changeteam [NAME|ID] - Switches team of specified player (or yourself if not specified).